kartva/kartva/README.md

     - Hacking the ZBT WE526 (WE1626) router.
     - Writing a Trusted Execution Environment for the [FemtoRV Risc-V CPU](https://github.com/BrunoLevy/learn-fpga/tree/master) in Verilog.
     - Using a Chipwhisperer Nano for side-channel attacks.
   - Graduate Software Engineering for Robots.
 Assignments include working with ROS2 and MoveIt.
-Our final project will be deployed on two Franka 3 robot arms!
+I presented the [HAMSTER 🐹: Hierarchical Action Models for Open-World Robot Manipulation](https://hamster-robot.github.io/) paper.
   - Compilers with Tiark Rompf (of Scala fame).
 Assignments include lots of compilers written in Scala for a Scala-like language to x86.

 #### Fall 2024